apache/flink/docs/content/docs/dev/table/concepts/overview.md

 - Modify the plan content and execute plan

-    The JSON representation for join operator's state has the following structure.
+    The JSON representation for join operator's state has the following structure:
     ```json
     "state": [
         {